mvolkmann/blog/src/smalltalk/41-morphic.md

 ```

 The instance method `drawOn:` is passed a `VectorCanvas` object
-and uses local coodinates for drawing, not world coordinates.
+and uses local coordinates for drawing, not world coordinates.
 For example, the following draws a green rectangle with a red border
 and a red line from its upper-left to lower-right.
 It has a default width of 100, height of 100, and